Molten Corporation: UEFA Europa and the Europa Conference League

 On 23 October 2017, UEFA has announced that Molten Corporation had signed a three-year agreement to become the official match ball supplier for the UEFA Europa League -- replacing Adidas -- through seasons 2018–19, 2019–20 and 2020–21.
 "Molten UEFA Europa League" is the name of the official match balls of the tournament during the three-year contract.
-These footballs derive from the Molten Vantaggio 5000 -- a high quality FIFA and NFHS Approved match ball -- albeit with custom design.
+These footballs derive from the Molten Vantaggio 5000 -- a high quality FIFA and NFHS Approved match ball -- albeit with custom design resembling Europa League's branding.

-On 4 February 2021, Molten and the UEFA has reached an agreement to extend the three-year contract to become the official match ball suppliers for the UEFA Europa League and newly-created UEFA Europa Conference League.
+On 4 February 2021, Molten and the UEFA has reached an agreement to extend the three-year contract to become the official match ball suppliers for the UEFA Europa League and newly created UEFA Europa Conference League.
+Molten's partnership in those tournaments will end at the conclusion of the 2023-24 season as Decathlon's Kipsta will take over in the subsequent seasons.

+CONCACAF

+On 20 February 2024 Molten and CONCACAF has agreed to multi-year confederation-wide Match Ball supplier partnership, replacing Nike.

 Domestic leagues

 In the past decade, Molten has increased its prominence in the world of football, becoming the official supplier of match balls for various leagues and domestic competitions, as well as a technical supplier for various clubs all over the world.